julienherrero/awesome-list/README.md

 - [square/radiography](https://github.com/square/radiography) - Text-ray goggles for your Android UI.
 - [st235/ExpandableBottomBar](https://github.com/st235/ExpandableBottomBar) - A new way to implement navigation in your app 🏎
 - [stfalcon-studio/StfalconFixturer-android](https://github.com/stfalcon-studio/StfalconFixturer-android) -  Utility for developers and QAs what helps minimize time wasting on writing the same data for testing over and over again.
 Made by Stfalcon
+- [supabase-community/supabase-kt](https://github.com/supabase-community/supabase-kt) - A Kotlin Multiplatform Client for Supabase.
+Can be used for apps written with jetpack compose desktop, android and web
 - [superjobru/kotlin-permissions](https://github.com/superjobru/kotlin-permissions) - An Android library, written in Kotlin, which helps avoid boilerplate code when your request runtime permissions.(KotlinPermissions)
 - [tasomaniac/DevWidget](https://github.com/tasomaniac/DevWidget) - Android app widget for developers to control their apps quickly
 - [tejado/android-usb-gadget](https://github.com/tejado/android-usb-gadget) - Convert your Android phone to any USB device you like!
 USB Gadget Tool allows you to create and activate USB device roles, like a mouse or a keyboard.  🛠🛡📱